Your personal information will not be made available to anyone else, unless you tell us that we can share it, or the law says we need to.

 What the law says about collecting your data:

-The law says that we can process your personal data, but only if we have a good reason for it.
+The law says that we can process your personal data, but only if we have a good reason for to do so.
 We collect your information because we need it to reply to your queries (we call this a ‘contractual legal basis’), or because you’ve told us that it’s OK (we call this ‘consent’).

 Visitors to our website

-If we do want to collect any personal information through our website, we will tell you what we are collecting, why, and we will explain what we intend to do with it.
+If we do want to collect any personal information through our website, we will tell you what we are collecting, why we are collecting it and we will explain what we intend to do with it.

 The data we share with Campaign Monitor to send you these emails could include an email address, title, name and the area of study that you’re interested in.